What to do after a Rear End Car or Truck Accident

 Right After the Accident

-If you are injured, making sure you get immediate medical assistance should be your priority.
-If you are able, checking on others in your car and the other vehicles involved in the crash to make sure those who need medical help can get it.
+If you are injured, make sure you get immediate medical assistance should be your priority.
+If you are able, check on others in your car and the other vehicles involved in the crash to make sure those who need medical help can get it.
 If someone is injured, do not move the injured person unless you have no alternative to keep them safe.

 Necessary Information to Get at the Scene